-- In the Hammer's Slammers story "A Death in Peacetime", set after their coup of Nieuw Friesland a mysterious masked stranger hires some former Slammers to kill Joachim Steuben, Colonel Hammer's psychopathic bodyguard who became his head of State Sec.
-The stranger then leaves a "good-luck charm", a coin from Newland on a chain with the payment.
+In the Hammer's Slammers story "A Death in Peacetime", set after their coup of Nieuw Friesland a mysterious masked stranger hires some former Slammers to kill Joachim Steuben, Colonel Hammer's psychopathic bodyguard who became his head of State Sec.
+The stranger then leaves a "good-luck charm", a coin from Newland on a chain, with the payment.
 After Steuben's death President Hammer notes that he wasn't wearing his lucky piece, a coin from his homeworld, Newland.

 - In Ghost Story Harry Dresden discovers that the sniper who shot him in the previous book was hired by himself to prevent Mab from using him after he was done using her power to save his daughter, and after hiring him Molly erased Harry's memory.

 - In Robert Sheckley's novel Immortality, Inc: a rich guy, wishing to die in style, hires hunters to hunt and kill him.
 He can hunt and kill them back.
 The catch is, there's the scientific (and very expensive!) process to ensure that someone will have an afterlife and without said process, to have one's soul survive death is almost a Million-to-One Chance.
 The rich guy has guaranteed afterlife and doesn't fear death, while the hunters mostly don't.

 - One episode of CSI: Miami had a billionaire construct a rifle with a lock-on ability and give it to his former business partner so he would kill him (he was already dying of cancer, you see, and he was concerned about what his cut-throat partners would do once he was gone.
 For example: that rifle, which he developed for the U.S. military, had a lot of flaws that he had never been able to solve and that tended to make the rifle explode on the user's face when they happened... but said partners wanted to sell it wide-spread regardless.
 He promised him he would inherit the company if he did it.